 Field of work

-I have a strong passion for football, with experience as both a player and coach at a high level.
-During my master’s studies, I was involved in developing strategies for injury prevention and enhancing physical capacity in elite female and male football players.
+I have extensive experience in football, both as a player and as a coach at a high level.
+During my master’s studies, I contributed to research and development projects related to injury prevention and the enhancement of physical capacity among elite athletes in both women’s and men’s football.

 Education and Academic Background